The University of Chicago Summer

 Course Description

-The Winter Quarter of Reading Cultures considers the centrality of movement, migration and travel to the study of culture.
-Turning to texts such as Harriet Jacobs's Incidents in the Life of a Slave Girl, Jamaica Kincaid's A Small Place and Tomás Rivera's And the Earth Did Not Devour Him, we ask how cultures have retained their coherence, historically, under conditions of migration, diaspora and violent or enforced movement.
-We also consider the ways that cultures themselves travel and change, and analyze the ways that language and narrative function as mediums of cultural movement and transmission.
+This section of Reading Cultures considers the centrality of movement, migration and travel to the study of culture.
+Turning to texts such as Homer’s Odyssey, Amitav Ghosh's In An Antique Land, and Jamaica Kincaid's A Small Place, we ask how cultures travel and change, and analyze the ways that language, narrative, and objects function as mediums of cultural movement and transmission.

 Course Criteria

-This course must be taken alongside HUMA 14000, Reading Cultures: Collection, Travel, Exchange II, as well as an afternoon writing course that runs August 4-September 12, 2025 (no class September 1).
+This course must be taken alongside HUMA 14000, Reading Cultures: Collection, Travel, Exchange II, as well as an afternoon writing course that runs August 3-September 11, 2026 (no class September 7).

 Instructor(s)